stud0709/oms_companion/README.md

 The key generation wizard will show you the sequence of QR codes to be [scanned](https://github.com/stud0709/OneMoreSecret/blob/master/qr_scanner.md) with OneMoreSecret app immediately after you click *Create*.
 After the successful scan, the [import screen](https://github.com/stud0709/OneMoreSecret/blob/master/key_import.md) will open on your smartphone.

-## Encrypting Data
+## Encrypting Passwords and TOTP Tokens
-If you double click the tray icon, omsCompanion will check the clipboard for text.
+If you double click the tray icon, *omsCompanion* will check the clipboard for text.
 If the text starts with `oms00_`, a QR code sequence will be generated (see the [OneMoreSecret Tutotial](https://github.com/stud0709/OneMoreSecret/blob/master/hello_world.md) for a sample).
 Any other text found in the clipboard will be encrypted with the public key of your choice and copied back to the clipboard. *Default* will make the selected public key your default one.

 In addition to the text format, you can also generate an animated `.gif` file or a BASE64 encoded `GIF` data, which is useful if you want to embed the image into the `<img src="data:image/gif;base64,...]/>` tag (replacing `...` with the BASE64 encoded data).
 This should also work for markdown documents.

 ![Encrypting Data](/readme_images/encrypting.png)

-## Decrypting Data
+## Decrypting Password and TOTP Tokens
 By default, *omsCompanion* is continuously monitoring your clipboard (you can disable this feature by clicking *Monitor clipboard* in the context menu of the tray icon).
 If it finds a text starting with `oms00_`, it will generate an QR code sequence out of it, empty the clipboard and show a pop-up window:

 ![QR pop-up](readme_images/QR_pop_up.png)